lupusllc/terraform-azurerm-resource-group/README.md

-This [public repo](https://github.com/lupusllc/terraform-azurerm-resource-group) is used as source for this public Terraform module.
+This [public repo](https://github.com/lupusllc/terraform-azurerm-resource-group) is the source for this public Terraform module.

 ## Purpose